ItsYasiru/personal-site/README.md

                 <a href="https://github.com/LeoSko" target="_blank">LeoSko</a>
             </td>
             <td>
-                Worked on a discord bot that ran along side a public mindustry server.
+                Built a discord bot that ran alongside a public mindustry server.
-                The bot is capable of retriving player statistics, match statistics & game replays served by a backend API & more.
+                The bot that's capable of retrieving aggregated player statistics, match statistics & game replays served by a backend API & more.
             </td>
         </tr>
         <tr>